Teradata/teradataml/README.md

   * `DataFrame.set_index()` no longer modifies the original DataFrame's index when argument `append` is used.
   * `concat()` function now supports the DataFrame with column name starts with digit or contains special characters or contains reserved keywords.
   * `create_env()` proceeds to install other files even if current file installation fails.
-  * Corrected the error message being raised in `create_env()` when authentication is not set.
+  * Corrected the error message being raised in `create_env()` when authentication token is not set.
   * Added missing argument `charset` for Vantage Analytic Library functions.
   * New argument `seed` is added to `AutoML`, `AutoRegressor` and `AutoClassifier` to ensure consistency on result.
-  * Analytic functions now work even if name of columns for underlying tables is non-ascii characters.
+  * Analytic functions now work even if name of columns for underlying tables has non-ascii characters.

 #### teradataml 20.00.00.03